In the next 30 seconds, learn how to delay brain damage in Sudden Cardiac Arrest victims.

 This simple procedure works immediately to trigger the Mammalian Diving Reflex and delay brain injury and brain death.

-Real People Whose Lives Were Saved —
+Real People Whose Lives Were Saved by the Mammalian Diving Reflex:

 Links to examples of people’s lives who have been saved – with no brain damage – by the naturally occurring Mammalian Diving Reflex: